 The growth trajectory for the Group remained solid compared to 2022 driven by positive operating income and elevated profitability of the regional subsidiaries.
-NCBA Group PLC posted a profit after tax of KES 21.5 billion, a 56% increase year-on-year.
+NCBA Group PLC posted a profit after tax of KES 21.5 billion, a 56% increase.
 Our regional subsidiaries (Tanzania, Rwanda, and Uganda) collectively delivered a profit before tax of KES 3.0 billion, a notable improvement from the loss of KES 308 million posted in Full Year 2022.
-The enhanced regional banking subsidiaries' profit contribution of 14% was driven by the Group's turnaround strategy in Tanzania through recalibration of the business model and a rightsizing of the operating models in Uganda and Rwanda to accelerate growth.
+The enhanced regional banking subsidiaries profit contribution of 14% was driven by the Group's turnaround strategy in Tanzania through recalibration of the business model and a rightsizing of the operating models in Uganda and Rwanda to accelerate growth.

-The strong financial results in 2023 were on the back of the execution of the 2023 organizational priorities:
+The strong financial results in 2023 were on the back of execution of the 2023 organizational priorities;

-- · Balance Sheet Optimisation
+- Balance Sheet Optimisation

 - Accelerate Customer Growth

-- Embed Risk and Control Culture
+- · Embed Risk and Control Culture

-- · Increase Regional Subsidiaries Contribution
+- Increase Regional Subsidiaries Contribution

-- · Define Sustainability Agenda
+- Define Sustainability Agenda

-Our balance sheet optimization efforts have delivered an increased yield on earning assets of 11.7% up from 10.1% with Net Interest Margin increasing from 5.7% to 6.1% and subsequently a 12% growth in Net Interest Income year-on-year.
-Through these to earmark KES 100 million annually for community transformation comprehensive initiatives, we sustained value creation and strengthened our competitive market positioning as the 3rd largest bank based on customer deposits and assets.
+Our balance sheet optimization efforts have delivered an increased yield on earning assets of 11.7% up from 10.1% with Net Interest Margin increasing from 5.7% to 6.1% and subsequently a 12% growth in Net Interest Income year on year.
+Through these comprehensive initiatives, we sustained value creation and strengthened our competitive market positioning as the 3rd largest bank based on Customer Deposits and Assets.

-On regional subsidiaries, the diligent execution of our strategic Further, we committed to grow 10 million trees by 2030, which we initiatives propelled growth in profitability by more than 100% yearon-year.
-A significant highlight on the balance sheet was the substantial growth in deposits, which surged from KES 47 billion in December 2022 to KES 65 billion by December 2023.
-Net loans and advances increased from KES 29 billion to KES 41 billion yet retaining quality with reduction in non-performing loans from 12% to 8% year-on-year.
+On Regional Subsidiaries, the diligent execution of our strategic initiatives propelled growth in profitability by more than 100% year on year.
+A significant highlight on the balance sheet was the substantial growth in deposits, which surged from KES 47 billion in December 2022 to KES 65 billion by December 2023, Net loans and advances increased from KES 29 billion to KES 41 billion yet retaining quality with reduction in non-performing loans from 12% to 8% year on year.
 This continues to demonstrate our commitment to supporting economic growth in the regions we operate.